deepin-community/texlive-base/texmf-dist/doc/latex/curve2e/README.txt

 2014/01/12 version 0.2z and later; as of today the last pct2e revision is version 0.4b dated 2020, and curve2e has been tested also with this revision confirming that it performs as expected.
-Pay attention, though, that in 2020 also the \LaTeX kernel part dealing with the picture environment has been upgraded; since then, the picture environment opening and internal commands can handle explicit dimensions and accepts dimensional expressions as those that can be processed by the
+Pay attention, though, that in 2020 also the \LaTeX kernel segment dealing with the picture environment has been upgraded; since then, the picture environment opening and internal commands can handle explicit dimensions and accepts dimensional expressions as those that can be processed by the